mopidy/mopidy-spotify/README.rst

 - When adding an artist by URI, all albums that are marked as "compilations" or where the album artist is "Various Artists" are now ignored.
 (Fixes: #5)

+**Playback**

+- If another Spotify client starts playback with the same account, we get a "play token lost" event.
+Previously, Mopidy-Spotify would unconditionally pause Mopidy playback if this happened.
+Now, we only pause playback if we're currently playing music from Spotify.
+(Fixes: #1)

 v1.2.0 (2014-07-21)
 -------------------